-Use Setup|Profile Settings to review the Default Profile settings to determine if this profile will work for you when creating new jobs.
-Or, you may want to create a new profile.
+Use Setup|Profile Settings to review the Default Profile settings to determine if this profile will work for you when creating new jobs, or if you prefer to create a new profile.
 This can be done by making changes to the Default Profile settings and saving it as a new profile name.
 Saving new profiles will allow you to create a set of custom profiles you can use when creating new jobs.

 There are two ways to create a new profile.
-You can use each tab of Profile Settings to change your settings or you can select Import Settings from Active Job to create a profile from the settings of an existing WinCross job file.
+You can use each tab of Profile Settings to change your settings, or you can select Import Settings from Active Job to create a profile from the settings of an existing WinCross job file.
 Whenever changes are made to profile settings, WinCross will ask you to name the profile.
-You can replace an existing profile (with the exception of Default Profile) or you can create a new profile by supplying a new name.
+You can replace an existing profile (Except for Default Profile), or you can create a new profile by supplying a new name.